Our Services

 The test is quick, comfortable, and typically completed within 15–20 minutes.
 You'll lie down while blood pressure cuffs are placed on your arms and ankles.
 A Doppler device is used to listen to blood flow and measure pressure readings.

-The results are immediately available and interpreted by our vascular specialists to assess circulation and determine if further testing or treatment is needed.
+Results are immediately available and interpreted by Dr. Prewitt to assess circulation and determine if further testing or treatment is needed.

 • Accurate, non-invasive assessment of circulation